Residents' associations - what you need to know

-A residents association is a formal group of people that live in the same area, block or street that would like to discuss concerns relating to their housing and community.
+A residents' association is a formal group made up of people living in the same area, block or street that want to talk about concerns relating to their housing and community.

-A residents association can be made up of customers of any tenure e.g. general needs, shared owners, leaseholders, owners etc.
+It can be made up of customers of any tenure, such as general needs, shared owners and leaseholders.

-- To campaign for something.
-This could be something positive like improvements to an area or against a change that’s going to be made or improvements to a service.
+- To campaign for something positive like improvements to an area or service, or against a change that's going to be made.

 - To give your community a greater voice than you'd have as an individual.

 - Social reasons such as creating a better sense of community or arranging trips.